-McCarthy, who celebrates his 59th birthday this week, is renowned for his quick wit and typical Yorkshire bluntness, and that hasn’t stopped since he moved east over five years ago.
+McCarthy is renowned for his quick wit and typical Yorkshire bluntness, and that certainly hasn’t stopped as he’s got older.

 He has given us many enjoyable moments over the years, not least when he got scared by absolutely nothing.